 People have debated abortion for centuries, making it a complex and sensitive issue.
-It involves the termination of a pregnancy before the fetus is able to survive outside the womb.
-As such, it raises questions about the beginning of life, the rights of the fetus, and the responsibilities of the mother.
-These questions are particularly relevant for those who follow the Islamic faith, as it provides guidance on ethical and moral issues.
-In this article, we will explore what Islam says about abortion, its position on the matter, and the various opinions and interpretations that exist within the Islamic community.
+It involves the termination of a pregnancy before the fetus can survive outside the womb.
+As such, it raises questions about the beginning of life, the fetus’s rights, and the mother’s responsibilities.
+These questions are particularly relevant for those who follow the Islamic faith, as it guides ethical and moral issues.
+In this article, we will explore what Islam says about abortion, its position, and the various opinions and interpretations within the Islamic community.

 The Islamic Position on Abortion

-Islam considers human life to be sacred and believes that it is a gift from Allah.
+Islam considers human life sacred and believes it is a gift from Allah.
 According to Islamic teachings, human life begins at conception when the sperm fertilizes the egg.
-In other words, Islam forbids intentionally ending a pregnancy after conception, unless there is a legitimate medical reason to do so.
-The Islamic position on abortion is based on the principle of preserving life and protecting the rights of the unborn child.
+In other words, Islam forbids intentionally ending a pregnancy after birth unless there is a legitimate medical reason.
+The Islamic position on abortion is based on preserving life and protecting the unborn child’s rights.

 Islamic scholars and jurists have debated the issue of abortion for centuries and have offered different opinions on when and under what circumstances it is permissible.
-Some scholars believe that abortion is never permissible under any circumstances, while others believe that it is permissible in certain situations, such as when the mother’s life is in danger, or when the fetus has a severe abnormality that is incompatible with life.
+Some scholars believe that abortion is never acceptable under any circumstances.
+In contrast, others believe it is permitted in certain situations, such as when the mother’s life is in danger or when the fetus has a severe abnormality incompatible with life.

 The Five Schools of Islamic Jurisprudence

-To understand the different opinions on abortion within the Islamic community, it is important to be familiar with the five schools of Islamic jurisprudence.
+To understand the different opinions on abortion within the Islamic community, it is essential to be familiar with the five schools of Islamic jurisprudence.
 These schools are:

 Hanafi School of Thought

-The Hanafi school of thought is the most lenient when it comes to abortion.
-Hanafi scholars permit abortion before the soul is breathed into the fetus, which occurs at 120 days of gestation.
+The Hanafi school of thought is the most lenient regarding abortion.
+Hanafi scholars permit abortion before the soul is breathed into the fetus at 120 days of gestation.
 After this point, the scholars of the Hanafi school do not allow abortion except in cases where the mother’s life is in danger.